 It is not only the overlooking of our humanitarian responsibility, but refusal to Pakistani nationals to receive treatment in India also causes economic loss to us.

-There were many media reports that government has significantly reduces the number of the visas issued to Pakistani national coming to India to seek medical treatment.
-If we keep in mind the strained relations between India and Pakistan and prevailing security scenario in the country, this decision is very much, reasonable.
-When it comes to issue of national security, of course we can set aside our humanitarian duty for the Pakistani nationals.
+There were many media reports that the government has significantly reduced the number of the visas issued to Pakistani nationals coming to India to seek medical treatment.
+If we keep in mind the strained relations between India and Pakistan and the prevailing security scenario in the country, this decision is very much, reasonable.
+When it comes to issuing of national security, of course, we can set aside our humanitarian duty for the Pakistani nationals.

-Another equally relevant question is what do those Pakistani patients do which do not get Indian visa.
+Another equally relevant question is what do those Pakistani patients do which do not get an Indian visa.
 And what about those who get it for one visit but is delayed or refused for subsequent visits?
-Understandably, they must not be accepting it as their destiny, and must be exploring other countries as alternatives.
+Understandably, they must not be accepting it as their destiny and must be exploring other countries as alternatives.
 Now we come to the main issue.
 What are these alternatives?
-In an article by Bart Van den Mooter on health tourism in asia the author paints paints the real scenario “Foreign patients are a major revenue generator for private hospitals in the region.
+In an article by Bart Van den Mooter on health tourism in Asia, the author paints the real scenario “Foreign patients are a major revenue generator for private hospitals in the region.
 Their share represents 40-55 percent of the private hospitals’ revenue in countries such as Singapore, Malaysia and especially Thailand.
-In India, medical tourism accounts for 25 percent of revenue, and in the Philippines, South Korea and Taiwan, it accounts for 10-15 percent of revenue.”
+In India, medical tourism accounts for 25 percent of income, and in the Philippines, South Korea, and Taiwan, it accounts for 10-15 percent of revenue.”

 So next time a Pakistani comes to for with a visa application for medical treatment in India, we can either refuse him for security reasons or approve with a smile for economic reasons.
 Either of the ways, somewhere he will get the treatment for sure.